merrillmckee/merrillmckee/README.md

 ### October 2024

-I am open to work with a preference for Python development that includes work in computer vision, image processing, machine learning, and statistics.
-Personal projects to come ...
+I am open to work with a preference for Python development that includes work in computer vision, image processing, and machine learning.

+Personal projects
+- lightning-ai-demonstration
+- semantic-segmentation-project

+Learning
+- pytorch-raschka-book
+- fastapi-playground
+- scipy-playground
+- scikit-image-playground

 ### May 2021